 The Solution:

-- Never block air vents in back wall
+- Never block air vents in the back wall

 - Arrange items with space between them